Last modified on October 27th, 2022

 Diabetes and Prediabetes

-When you follow a high-fat, low-carb diet, it can impact how your body uses and stores energy in a beneficial way for people with diabetes and prediabetes.
+Following a high-fat, low-carb diet can impact how your body uses and stores energy in a beneficial way for people with diabetes and prediabetes.

 When you’re keto dieting, your body will convert fat rather than sugar into the source of energy you use.
 This way of eating might improve your blood glucose levels and reduce the need for insulin.